Shen-Lab/JointDiff/README.md

 ## Training

+### Unconditional model

-To train JointDiff of JointDiff-x, go to the folder **src/** and run (the texts in the angled bracket refer to the indication rather than true values; users need to define them to run the scripts):
+To train JointDiff or JointDiff-x, go to the folder **src/** and run (the texts in the angled bracket refer to the indication rather than true values; users need to define them to run the scripts):
 ```
 python train_jointdiff.py \
 --config <str; path of the configuration file> \